-Hormone treatments may be effective in treating endometriosis symptoms in the short term.
-They are only effective while using the treatment.
+Hormone treatment may be effective in treating endometriosis symptoms in the short term.
+Symptoms will only be improved while taking the medication.
 All hormone treatments have side effects.
 It is important that you discuss these with your treating doctor before starting hormone treatment.

 Most hormone treatments reduce your chance of pregnancy while using them, but only the contraceptive pill or patch and LNG-IUS are licensed as contraceptives (will stop you getting pregnant).

 None of the hormone treatments have a permanent effect on your fertility.

 Surgery can be used to remove or destroy areas of endometriosis tissue.
 This can help improve symptoms and fertility.